mvaled/mvaled-github-io-sources/content/2025/reviving-this-blog.rst

 about reStructuredText v.
 Markdown in some later post.
 You know already my stand.

-I experimented with using TailwindCSS in my ``base.html`` template, but I'm not going to be keeping that.
-The generated HTML uses plain old CSS classes, which I need to keep tweaking every now and then.
-TailwindCSS doesn't make sense for this case and would simply add noise.
+I experimented with using TailwindCSS in my ``base.html`` template.
+TailwindCSS allows to iterate quickly about the styling of the main templates.
+Nevertheless, I still need CSS for the generated HTML from reStructuredText.
+So this is still an ongoing experiment.

 .. _Tinkerer: https://pypi.org/project/Tinkerer/